wp-plugins/shortcurl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 3.14.34 =
+Replaced the SESSION code with the use of GLOBALS for broader compatibility.

 = 3.14.53 =
 Improved the error messages and fixed the parameters in to remote_get function to improve the handling of GET variables and empty strings.